I’ll bet this is exactly what you’ve been hoping for. This is my Fear of Frying Therapy!

 Frying (stir-frying does not fall into this category, as it requires very little oil and minimal cooking) is the nemesis of every health-conscious cook, this one included.
 However, fried foods are irresistibly delicious.
 I am happy to provide a few frying tips and guidelines for making occasional treats efficiently and safely: consider the following frying tips a mini crash course on conquering the fear of frying!

+The following tips apply not only to latkas, savory and sweet.
 They are good for anything you might be frying (shnitzels, fish fillets, etc…).
 I share all these tips and much more in my latest cookbook

 Keep it dry:

 Too much moisture will steam food instead of frying it, yielding soggy results.
 Be sure to dry whatever you are frying thoroughly with paper towels.

 Keep it thick:

 With a firm (not runny) batter, you will be able to form thicker patties, which will absorb much less oil than thinner ones.
 The outside will be crisp and the center will be tender yet cooked through.

 Less-than-hot oil will seep into your food, making it inedibly greasy.
 If you are adding oil to your pan while frying, chances are your oil was not hot enough to begin with.
 When your oil is good and hot, you will need to add very little if any to finish frying an entire batch of food.
 How hot is hot enough?
 Drop a smidgen of batter into the oil.
 If it sizzles and rises to the surface, the oil is hot and ready for frying.

 Do not crowd the pan.
 First of all, you will make handling the food more difficult.
 Also, crowding will bring down the temperature of the oil.
 Adding what you are frying at steady intervals ensures that the oil has time to return to the desired temperature.